 Frisco Texas even a hosts a Texas Pinball Festival (this years dates are March 22 to 24 2019) that will feature more than 400 vintage and new pinball machines, as well as classic arcade games to be set on free play at the Embassy Suites Hotel.
 You can buy weekend pass or day passes for the event.

-Other Attractions and things to do in Frisco Texas in Frisco
+Other Attractions and things to do in Frisco Texas

 Texans love to shopping and the Stonebriar Mall is a testament to that.
 From the hottest trends in fashion to the area’s only LEGO store you find plenty of retail therapy here.
 The family friendly mall features major stores like Nordstrom, Macy’s and Dillard’s, has a lively carousel, western-themed kids play area and a 24 screen AMC theatre.